tpoisot/ms_proba_networks/ms/maintext.md

-4. We conclude by discussing how the sampling and data representation of ecological networks can be adapted to better allow the application of a fully probabilistic numerical framework.
+4. We conclude by discussing how the sampling and data representation of ecological networks can be adapted to better allow the application of a fully probabilistic numerical network framework.

-**Keywords:** ecological networks, connectance, degree distribution, nestedness, modularity
+**Keywords:** ecological networks, species interactions, connectance, degree distribution, nestedness, modularity

 \clearpage